picocms/Pico/CONTRIBUTING.md

 - The `type: Bug` label is assigned to issues or pull requests, which have been identified as bugs or security issues in Pico's core.
 It might get combined with the `pri: High` label, when the problem was identified as security issue, or as a so-called "show stopper" bug.
 In contrast, uncritical problems might get labeled with `pri: Low`. `type: Bug` issues and pull requests are usually labeled with one of the following `status` labels when being closed:
   - `status: Resolved` is used when the issue has been resolved.
-  - `status: Conflict` indicates a conflict with another issue.
+  - `status: Conflict` indicates a conflict with another issue or behavior of Pico, making it impossible to resolve the problem at the moment.
-  - `status: Won't Fix` means, that the problem was identified as intended behavior.
+  - `status: Won't Fix` means, that there is indeed a problem, but for some reason we made the decision that resolving it isn't reasonable, making it intended behavior.
-  - `status: Rejected` is used when the issue was rejected for another reason (e.g. when the issue wasn't reproducible).
+  - `status: Rejected` is used when the issue was rejected for another reason.

 - The `type: Enhancement` and `type: Feature` labels are used to tag pull requests, which introduce either a comparatively small enhancement, or a "big" new feature.
 As with the `type: Bug` label, they might get combined with the `pri: High` or `pri: Low` labels to indicate the pull request's priority.
-A pull request isn't necessarily mergeable when being opened, so it might get labeled with `status: Pending Merge` when development of the pull request is finished, but merging isn't intended yet.
+If a pull request isn't mergeable at the moment, it is labeled with `status: Work In Progress` until development of the pull request is finished.
 After merging or closing the pull request, it is labeled with one of the `status` labels as described above for the `type: Bug` label.

 - The `type: Idea` label is similar to the `type: Enhancement` and `type: Feature` labels, but is used for issues or incomplete and abandoned pull requests.
 It is otherwise used in the exact same way as `type: Enhancement` and `type: Feature`.